kanedata/ixbrl-parse/README.md

 ## How to use

-You can run the module directly to extract data from an IXBRL file.
+You can run the module directly to extract data from an iXBRL™ file.

 ```bash
 ixbrlparse example_file.html
 # or
 python -m ixbrlparse example_file.html
 ```

+While primarily designed for iXBRL™ files, the parser should also work for XBRL™ files.

 The various options for using this can be found through: